PeachyDB-Inc/PeachyDB/Deployment/Tools-RepairCluster.md

   Enter Choice [1-2, q]: 2

-AWS Server stack state can be reset only if ALL below conditions are true:")
+AWS Server stack state can be reset only if ALL below conditions are true:
-1. You are unable to make cluster changes because the stack mistakenly") believes that a cluster configuration change is ongoing when none is active")
+1. You are unable to make cluster changes because the stack mistakenly believes that a cluster configuration change is ongoing when none is active
-2. You have checked with status option of peachydb_status_tool.py as well as") describe cluster option of peachydb_cluster_tool.py that all instances in") AWS stack are same as the instances in the peachydb cluster")
+2. You have checked with status option of peachydb_status_tool.py as well as describe cluster option of peachydb_cluster_tool.py that all instances in AWS stack are same as the instances in the peachydb cluster
-3. There is no cluster configuration change that is currently ongoing")
+3. There is no cluster configuration change that is currently ongoing

-If cluster members reported by peachydb_status_tool.py are fewer than the") ones reported by peachydb_cluster_tool.py, please utilize repair to remove") the AWS instances instead")
+If cluster members reported by peachydb_status_tool.py are fewer than the ones reported by peachydb_cluster_tool.py, please utilize repair to remove the AWS instances instead
-Alternately if there is a cluster configuration change ongoing you can cancel it") utilizing the peachydb_modify_server_stack.py tool")
+Alternately if there is a cluster configuration change ongoing you can cancel it utilizing the peachydb_modify_server_stack.py tool

 Do you want to proceed (y/n)? y
 Please enter Stack Name: myteststack